This policy sets out JCQ’s and its members’ commitment to the principles of safeguarding.

 - City & Guilds

 - Scottish Qualifications Authority (SQA)

-They work together to develop common standards, regulations and guidance for examinations and assessments across the UK.
-These policy standards are a part of this continuing strand of work.
+Through JCQ, they work together to develop common standards, regulations and guidance for examinations and assessments for the benefit of candidates and centres across the UK.

 Roles and responsibilities